 - Neurological symptoms such as incoordination, depression, or paralysis

 Signs of other organ involvement can appear in the chronic form, especially kidney disease.

 Ehrlichiosis occurs worldwide in areas where the ticks that carry the disease are common; that includes areas of southeastern and south-central United States, from the Eastern Coast extending westward to Texas.
 While any dog can be infected, some breeds, most notably German shepherds, are prone to more serious chronic infections.
 Retired racing greyhounds from areas where ehrlichiosis is common may suffer from chronic, undetected infections and should be checked for ehrlichiosis and other tick-borne diseases when adopted.

 Diagnosis of Ehrlichiosis

-It can be difficult to confirm a diagnosis of Ehrlichiosis.
-Blood tests typically show a decreased number of platelets (thrombocytopenia) and sometimes decreased numbers of red blood cells (anemia) and/or white blood cells.
+It can be difficult to confirm a diagnosis of ehrlichiosis.
+Blood tests typically show a decreased number of platelets (thrombocytopenia) and sometimes decreased numbers of red blood cells (anemia) or white blood cells.